 He specializes in financial, managerial and international accounting.
 He has taught various accounting courses at the undergraduate and graduate levels both in the US and overseas universities (as an invited Professor) including in Austria, Canada, Malaysia, India, Kosovo, Turkey, Iran, Nigeria, and China.
 Dr. Bazaz has published more than 40 articles in several national and international accounting journals.
 His research study in the area of assessment of currency exchange rate risk was awarded an educational grant from the National Association of Chartered Accountants in the United States.
 Dr. Bazaz has consulting engagements with several firms including Chrysler Corporation.

-Baddy Sonja Breidert graduated with a B.Sc. in Computer Science from the University of Reykjavik in 2003 and later completed her M.Sc. in Engineering Management from TU Vienna.
+Baddy Sonja Breidert graduated with a B.Sc. in Computer Science from the University of Reykjavik in 2003 and later completed her M.Sc. in Engineering Management from TU Wien.